albertog3410/sep11-freedom-project/tool/learning-log.md

 ### 10/8/25:
 * Video I found on how to use  <a href="https://www.youtube.com/watch?v=cv3qn-M4OH0">Javascript with Gdevelop</a>
 * Already Downloaded Gdevelop into IDE.
 * Extenisons can be found when designing game on the website.
 Try and Find time to ask on Slack channel about Gdevelop.

+### 10/10/2025

+* Gdevelop has not been working out due to complex code that did not really help me create what I wanted.
+* Switching to <a href="https://phaser.io/tutorials/getting-started-with-phaser-launcher"> Phaser</a>.
+*
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc